status-im/swarms/ideas/310-core-team-proposal.md

 "Message reliability" in this project means:
 - being able to deliver a user's message;
 - or being able to communicate to the user that her message wasn't delivered;
-- with the current network topology.
+- with the current network topology and level of decentralization.

 That includes research & investigation, creating toolkit to monitor and test reliability.